RikkuX491/phase-4-lecture-1-intro-to-flask/README.md

 app.run(port=7000, debug=True)
 ```

+7. We will write code in the `models.py` file to design our `hotels` table and the columns for the table.

-7. Run these commands in the terminal (make sure that you are in the `server` directory before running these terminal commands):
+8. Run these commands in the terminal (make sure that you are in the `server` directory before running these terminal commands):

 ```py
 export FLASK_APP=app.py